 From 1861 onwards the Registrar General’s Department was responsible for conducting these decennial censuses.
-And these records are therefore prefixed with the letters RG.

-And then in 1891 it was noted whether a person was an employer or an employee.
+And then in 1891, it was noted whether a person was an employer or an employee.
 By 1901 it was recorded if a person was working at home.

-Incidentally the 1891 census was the first time that women were allowed to become enumerators.
+Incidentally, the 1891 census was the first time that women were allowed to become enumerators.

 The 1911 census saw even more questioning as you can imagine.
 This particular census wanted to know how many years the head of the house and their partner had been married.

 The UK Census Dates

-So, for example, if you cannot find your ancestor for the year that your ancestor was born it maybe because your ancestor was born after the census was performed.
+So, for example, if you cannot find your ancestor for the year that your ancestor was born it may be because your ancestor was born after the census was performed.

 This means the rule that 100 years need to have elapsed before you can gain access to these records.
-So for the 1921 Census you will have to wait until 2021.
+For the 1921 Census, you will have to wait until 2021.